-The proposed Project would transform the site from an undeveloped site to a fully developed site.
+The proposed Project would transform the site from a mostly undeveloped site to a fully developed site.
 Undeveloped lots tend lead to concerns regarding weed abatement, waste drop-off, and general dilapidation.
-The proposed buildings, parking, and common areas would fully develop the site.
-The units would add architectural interest with the use of siding, stucco, and stone veneers.
+The proposed buildings, parking, and streets would fully develop the site.
+The units would add architectural interest with the use of siding, stucco, and stone veneers or as otherwise meeting the City's minimum single-family design standards.
 Based on these factors, this impact is considered to be less than significant.